Hello everybody and welcome to this online Python programming course.

-Right after you check that out what we want to do is actually download the Python 3 and we can do that with a simple command apt/get and then install Python 3.
+Right after you check that out what we want to do is download the Python 3 and we can do that with a simple command apt/get and then install Python 3.
 Run this command.
 Sudo apt-get install python3.
-Make sure to run this as a root so you actually have the actual privileges to execute this command.
+Make sure to run this as a root so you have the actual privilege to execute this command.
 Unable to acquire the dpkg front-end lock.
 Let me just enter our root account for a second and I will simply just delete these locks right here.

-So Python 3 is already the newest version as it says right here, and there are some different packages that are no longer required but we are not going to bother ourselves with that at the moment.
-The next command we want run is the apt – get install idle3 which is the interactive development environment for the Python.
-What you want to click right here is Y which will indicate that you actually want to download the IDLE 3 and it is 10.5 megabytes large, so this will take a few seconds or minutes depending on your internet and then you will be able to use Python 3.
+Python 3 is already the newest version as it says right here, and there are some different packages that are no longer required but we are not going to bother ourselves with that at the moment.
+The next command we want to run is the apt – get install idle3 which is the interactive development environment for the Python.
+What you want to click right here is Y which will indicate that you want to download the IDLE 3 and it is 10.5 megabytes large, so this will take a few seconds or minutes depending on your internet and then you will be able to use Python 3.

-There is also another thing that we want to install which is the Python 3-pip which we need in order to actually be able to download different libraries that we might not have in our Ubuntu machine, so that is something that we want to get as well.
-As we can see the download has finished.
+There is also another thing that we want to install which is the Python 3-pip which we need in order to be able to download different libraries that we might not have in our Ubuntu machine, so that is something that we want to get as well.
+As you can see the download has finished.
 It will unpack the libraries right now and we can execute the next command.

-Let us wait for this to finish just a few more seconds.
+Let us wait for this to finish in just a few more seconds.
 It is setting up different things that it needs.

-Once it this finishes, I’ll simply show you how you can add to the IDLE of Python or the interactive development environment.
+Once this finishes, I’ll simply show you how you can add the IDLE of Python or the interactive development environment.
 Basically it is simple in Linux.
 You can just specify one word which is the Python or Python 3 whether you want to enter the Python 2 or Python 3 version of the Python interpreter.
 Just type that in the terminal and what it will do is it will open the same the same Python interpreter that we saw in Windows.
 Let me just show you while this is downloading.

-If you just type IDLE in Windows and open the 3.7 IDLE .
+If you just type IDLE in Windows and open the 3.7 IDLE.
 This is something that will be opened in your Ubuntu terminal, so something similar to this.

 Let me just close this.
 I will wait for this to finish and then we will proceed to the next step which is going to be the installation for the Mac OS.

-Before we end this tutorial with the Mac OS, let us just see how we can actually run Python from the actual terminal.
+Before we end this tutorial with the Mac OS, let us just see how we can run Python from the actual terminal.
 All I need to do is simply just type Python 3 and you can see it will open the Python 3 version, and basically it will give you the same interpreter as in the Windows.
 Here you can import different libraries and so on and so on.
 Execute different commands such as, for example, hello world and basically do anything that you will do in the regular program as well.

-Don’t really mind these two lines if, you are new I will explain them later on.
+Don’t really mind these two lines, if you are new I will explain them later on.
 For now, and I just wanted to show you how the interpreter works and that we successfully have everything installed.